borongzhang/magpie_ptychography/README.md

 > If you use MAGPIE in research, please cite the paper linked above.

-## Troubleshooting

-- **Kernel not visible in Jupyter**: run the `ipykernel install` command again, then restart Jupyter.
-- **Dependency issues**: ensure Python 3.11 is active in `magpie-env` before installation.
-- **Slow first run**: initial setup and data generation may take longer due to environment warm-up.

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.